 The €10,000 threshold that was introduced in 2019 for MOSS will apply to sales that fall within OSS.
 Therefore, new businesses with sales to EU consumers below €10,000 will not be required to register for OSS.
 The threshold does not apply to non-EU businesses and therefore UK businesses will need to register as soon as they commence trading in the EU.

 2. Abolishing the small consignment relief

 The €22 VAT exemption on low value consignments being imported into the EU for delivery to consumers will be withdrawn.
-From July 2021, VAT must be charged at the time of sale (at the rate of VAT in their customers country) for consignments not exceeding €150 and paid via a new return called the ‘Import One Stop Shop’.
+From July 2021, import VAT is due on all goods imported to the EU regardless of value.
+To mitigate the impact on customer, suppliers have the option to charge VAT at the time of sale (at the rate of VAT in their customers country) for consignments not exceeding €150 and pay via a new return called the ‘Import One Stop Shop’.
 No import VAT will be paid by the seller.
 The IOSS will report distance selling throughout the EU of consignments imported into the EU.

 3. Marketplaces become the deemed seller and VAT collector

 In certain circumstances, online marketplaces will be deemed to be the seller.
 In order for the marketplace to become the deemed seller, it must be facilitating the sale.